 Your kids will likely be busy with sports, trips, and activities all summer, but many of these come with a price tag.
 Have a talk with your co-parent beforehand to decide how you will handle these costs.
 It’ll be much easier to budget for certain expenses, like summer camp and childcare fees, when you’re both on the same page.

 Many parenting guides will advise you to avoid feelings of resentment and encourage your kids to have a healthy relationship with their other parent.
 While this advice is very important, it can sometimes feel like a work-in-progress.
 You may want to speak with a counselor or psychologist to talk through your feelings.
 When the time comes for your children to spend a long period of time with the other parent, you may go through a range of emotions, from missing your kids to feeling resentful.
 A healthcare professional can provide you with a healthy outlet to discuss your emotions.

-Whether you’re newly divorced or you’ve been working with your co-parent for years, cooperation and coordination aren’t always easy.
+Whether you’re fresh from a no-fault divorce or you’ve been working with your co-parent for years, cooperation and coordination aren’t always easy.
 At Freed Marcroft, we understand the challenges you face as a divorced parent.
-Get in touch with our experienced family lawyers if you should ever need help creating a parenting plan, deciding on child custody issues, or enforcing a custody order.
+Get in touch with our experienced family lawyers if you should ever need help creating a parenting plan, deciding on child custody issues, or enforcing a custody order following your divorce.
 We will go above and beyond to meet your needs.